lostanlen/ismir2016/spec.md

 8. [DONE] Run scikit-learn's random forest on it
 9. [DONE] Report class-wise accuracy with error bars
 10. [DONE] Discard clean guitar and male singer
+11. Bugfix half-overlapping chunks
+12. More Tp, Cl, and Fl examples (from solosDb)

 I. Structured validation
 1. Extract the stem folder of each chunk path